 Data columns are also shown on the app's customer detail pages.
-When you are viewing a specific customer record in the app admin, you will see data columns in several places, including the 'Overview' and 'Form data' cards.
+When viewing a specific customer record in the app admin, you will see data columns in several places, including the 'Overview' and 'Form data' cards.
 You can also favorite certain data columns to highlight your most important data.

 Data columns page

 There are certain cases where you might want to create a data column that is not part of a form.
 Or, perhaps you want to change the label for an existing data column.
-Both of these actions are possible using the data columns page in the app admin.
+Both actions are possible using the data columns page in the app admin.